WHAT IS INDIANA’S “DEAD RED” LAW?

 What are the Risks of the Dead Red Law?

 Unfortunately, people sometimes take liberties with the law and assume they can fly right through intersections without stopping.
-After causing an accident, they might point to the Dead Red law and try to use it to prove their innocence.
+After causing a motor vehicle accident, they might point to the Dead Red law and try to use it to prove their innocence.

 This is a strategy that’s unlikely to hold up in court or in an insurance claim.
 The Dead Red law specifically refers to motorcycles, bikes, and scooters and requires 120 fully-stopped seconds of waiting time.
 And afterward, the rider must ensure their path through the intersection is clear before moving forward.